Alicetech/rpi-lcd-show-improved/README.md

 # The original repo has these issues
 The original LCD-show (https://github.com/goodtft/LCD-show) has too many issues:
 * You must have HDMI, TV or SSH.
 You must have network access.
-You cant use you screen, on first boot...
+You can't use you screen, on first boot...
 * Bricks new USB boot methods on Pi4
 * Bricks Berryboot (if you can't boot then you can't restore)
 * Forced reboot without warning!
 (Reboot your own device to stop lost work in progress)